northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - ``AVAIL``
      - The active state of the partition (up, down, idle)
    * - ``TIMELIMIT``
-     - The maximum job execution walltime per partition
+     - The maximum job execution wall-time per partition
    * - ``NODES``
      - The total number of nodes per partition
    * - ``STATE``